flet-dev/website/src/pages/roadmap.md

 Hosting of web app production grade

+Optimization (pages with a lot of controls)

+Bugfixing

+Missing controls

+Revamped packaging for all platforms

+Documentation improvements

 Flet app
 Fletd in Python
 Guide how to package, publish
 Template for packaging
 Controls!
+- Adaptive controls (what is that?)
+- Responsive layouts (what is that?)
 Packaing:
 - Windows
 - Linux